jgibbons-cp/sva_scan_examples/README.md

 Project Configuration
 ---------------------

 app/sva_scan_examples/config_helper.py stores the configuration for the project.

+1) SCAN_RESULTS_DIRECTORY: an environment variable that controls where the scan results are stored.
+  The default is /tmp/scan_results/

 Project Execution
 -----------------